bagusfarisa/pacmann-project-python-super-cashier/README.md

 ## A. Project Bacground
 A supermarket owner needs to improve his supermarket's business process.<br />
 To do that, he wants to provide his customers a self-service cashier app.
 <br />

 ## B. Objectives and Requirements
 ### 1. Objectives
-The supermarket customers can see the total amount of their transaction by inputting the item information to the order list.
+The supermarket customers can see the total amount of their transaction by inputting the items information to the order list.
 <br />

 ### 2. Requirements